Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning: What Can We Learn From Biological Agents?

-Even with adaptively invoked ToM, an agent may still be incorrect.
-For example, being fixed at shallow-DoM may miss malicious intent from other agents \cite{sarkadi2019modelling}.
+Even with properly invoked ToM reasoning, an agent may still suffer from maladaptive DoM.
+For example, remaining fixed in a shallow DoM may miss malicious intent from other agents \cite{sarkadi2019modelling}.
 On the other hand, invoking hierarchical DoM during a cooperative problem can induce false beliefs of harm \cite{alon2024mal}.
-How can LLMs auto-tune their ToM level without explicit instructions to do so?
-Without a specific architecture to measure and instill this, it is difficult to build an LLM that can adapt on the fly.
+Moreover, as described above, when interacting with agents with varying DoM levels \citep{camerer2003cognitive}, a ``correct'' DoM level may be ill-defined.
+Arguably, modeling DoM involves estimating a distribution, as opposed to question-answering scenarios which involve predicting a single response \citep{wagner2025languagemodelprobabilitiesrepresent}.